shiba6v/shape_commentator/README.md

 # Shape Commentator

 ## About
-You can easily add numpy.ndarray.shape to your script as comment.
+You can easily add numpy.ndarray.shape information to your script as comments.

 ## Usage
 ### CLI